Getting Started¶

 Next Steps¶

-- Configuration Reference — all TOML keys
+- Configuration Reference — all TOML keys, defaults, and examples

-- Architecture Overview — how podbox works
+- Architecture Overview — how podbox works end-to-end

 - Desktop Integration — exporting apps and binaries

-- Troubleshooting Guide — common issues
+- Troubleshooting Guide — common issues and fixes